‘Bachelor’ Spoilers Week 11: Nick Viall’s Final Pick Looks At Wedding Dresses

 Bachelor spoilers for Week 11 were confirmed last night when Nick Viall sent Rachel Lindsay home after the overnight dates.
 Most people already knew that was going to happen because ABC had already announced that Rachel was the next Bachelorette — no surprises there, right?

-Long before this point, however, Bachelor spoiler extraordinaire Reality Steve revealed the woman who has stolen Nick’s heart and now that it is down to two, Vanessa and Raven, fans are on board with these spoilers, and it is clear that Reality Steve has done it again.
+Long before this point, however, Bachelor spoiler extraordinaire Reality Steve revealed the woman who has stolen Nick’s heart and now that it is down to two, Vanessa and Raven, fans are on board with these spoilers and it is clear that Reality Steve has done it again.

 Steve has reported that Nick Viall will be proposing to Vanessa Grimaldi on the season finale of The Bachelor.
-While the two have done a pretty good job at flying under the radar since they finished filming the show, a new picture of Vanessa has popped up on social media, and it has fans talking!
+While the two have done a pretty good job at flying under the radar since they finished filming the show, a new picture of Vanessa has popped up on social media and it has fans talking!

-Bachelor spoilers aside, Week 11 caused a frenzy amongst Nick Viall fans, and it had nothing to do with what people saw on television on Monday night.
+Bachelor spoilers aside, Week 11 caused a frenzy amongst Nick Viall fans and it had nothing to do with what people saw on television on Monday night.
 According to TMZ, Vanessa recently posed for a photo — in a wedding dress shop!
 However, the site reported that Vanessa apparently wasn’t there to try on dresses (if you want to believe that).
 She was just checking out the company’s new line.

 “Naturally, many fans thought Vanessa had just spoiled the final rose ceremony… that she was already prepping to be Mrs. Viall.
 Well, you can stop searching for their wedding registry.
 Sources connected to Le Chateau tell us the shop invited Vanessa — who’s from Montreal — to check out their new line and to talk about a partnership once Bachelor wraps.
 We’re told she didn’t try on anything from the bridal section.”